-As Watershed Programs Coordinator at The Bay Foundation, Loyola Marymount University Environmental Science alumnus Chris Enyart ‘18 is working hard to protect his native coast.
+As Watershed Program Manager at The Bay Foundation, Loyola Marymount University Environmental Science alumnus Chris Enyart ‘18 is working hard to protect his native coast.
 Though his journey in this field did not take him far from his home in Agoura Hills, CA, it did take him on a journey into the health and history of the Santa Monica Bay.

 Enyart began his education at Cal State University, Channel Islands where he earned a bachelor’s degree in biology with an emphasis in ecology, evolution, and organismal biology.
 Though he was tentative about the prospect of graduate school, he put out feelers to programs rumored to have hands-on faculty and strong research opportunities.

-When Enyart sent an inquiry to Joseph Reichenberger, a professor in the Civil Engineering and Environmental Science Department, he was blown away by the enthusiasm and wealth of information in the email he received in response.
-Visiting the school and meeting John Dorsey – professor of civil engineering and environmental science, who would later become Enyart’s thesis advisor – is what inspired Enyart to earn a Master’s of Science in Environmental Science at LMU.
+When Enyart sent an inquiry to Joseph Reichenberger, a professor in the Civil and Environmental Engineering Department, he was blown away by the enthusiasm and wealth of information in the email he received in response.
+Visiting the school and meeting John Dorsey – emeritus professor of civil and environmental engineering, who would later become Enyart’s thesis advisor – is what inspired Enyart to earn a Master’s of Science in Environmental Science at LMU.

 During his time at LMU, Enyart appreciated the diversity of coursework, the small class sizes, and the dynamic, collegial atmosphere.
 What he enjoyed most, though, was the opportunity to do meaningful research.
 In collaboration with The Bay Foundation, Enyart embarked on an expedition through hundreds of thousands of lines of City of LA and County of LA data, all of which examined bacterial concentrations in the Santa Monica Bay.